With the death of Guido Cantelli, on the 24th of November, 1956, due to

 Conservatoire.
 On 27th of July, 1945, Guido Cantelli conducted for the

-concert of the summer season, held at the Castello Sforzesco in Milan.
+summer season, held at the Castello Sforzesco in Milan.
+It was another

-It was another success.
-He was quickly engaged to conduct a number of
+success.
+He was quickly engaged to conduct a number of orchestras: the

-orchestras: the Orchestra of Italian Radio (R.A.I.) in Turin, the
+Orchestra of Italian Radio (R.A.I.) in Turin, the Orchestra of "La

-Michelangeli (who played many times with Guido as conductor, and
+as Arturo Benedetti Michelangeli (who played many times with Guido as

-expressed a flattering opinion about him), Nino Sanzogno, Arrigo
+conductor, and expressed a flattering opinion about him), Nino

-Pelliccia, Franco Ferrara, Ferruccio Scaglia, Marcello Abbado, the
+Sanzogno, Arrigo Pelliccia, Franco Ferrara, Ferruccio Scaglia, Marcello

 On 21st of May, 1948, he conducted his first concert inside the newly